marafiq/adnanrafiq/blog/what-why-how-of-adapter-pattern-in-csharp/index.md

 ```

 ## Feedback
-I would love to hear your feedback, feel free to share it on [Twitter](https://twitter.com/madnan_rafiq).
+I would love to hear your feedback; feel free to share it on [Twitter](https://twitter.com/madnan_rafiq).